Episode S2E03: The Tommy Plommer Interview.

 However the lure of the rink proved too strong, the local team, now the Ayr Raiders, had parted company with their dual national and Tommy was persuaded to switch sports, signing for the Raiders in 1991 – Tommy had already received his dual national status months earlier, his parents having emigrated from Glasgow in 1968.

-A year on and with the Ayr Raiders teetering on the brink of going out of business, Tommy had decided to return to Canada to complete his education but changed his mind after receiving a call from Dave Simms who, on recommendation of their netminder, former Fife Flyer Andy Donald, invited him to South Yorkshire to sign for the Sheffield Steelers, where over the years, he teamed up with Ron Shudra, Scott Neil, Les Millie, Ivan Matulik, Ken Priestlay, Selmar Odelein and Jamie Leach
+A year on and with the Ayr Raiders teetering on the brink of going out of business, Tommy had decided to return to Canada to complete his education but changed his mind after receiving a call from Dave Simms who, on recommendation of their netminder, former Fife Flyers Andy Donald, invited him to South Yorkshire to sign for the Sheffield Steelers, where over the years, he teamed up with Ron Shudra, Scott Neil, Les Millie, Ivan Matulik, Ken Priestlay, Selmar Odelein Nicky Chinn and Jamie Leach

 They were looking for a dual national, I’d already played in the Premier League and wasn’t keen to drop down a division but eventually I decided to try it just for a year – I stayed eight!

 Hockey night in Sheffield took off, crowds flocked to the brand new Arena and in no time all 8300 seats were sold out for virtually every game.